“While stands the Coliseum, Rome shall stand; When falls the Coliseum, Rome shall fall; And when Rome falls – the World.” — Lord Byron

 Despite the ravages of time, the Colosseum is an incredibly well-preserved piece of Rome’s fascinating history.

-On this sojourn in Rome, I opted for a Colosseum Underground Tour with That Roman Guy.
-In the Colosseum Underground Tour, visitors can access areas not open to standard ticket holders.
+On this sojourn in Rome, I opted for a Colosseum underground tour.
+In the tour, visitors can access areas not open to standard ticket holders.

 It’s like a backstage pass into the riotous Colosseum history.
 Plus, I loved having an actual archaeologist as a guide.